hungaikev/braces/README.md

     - Flow
     - Graphs
   -> handleWebsocketMessages
+  -> Spray JSON intro
+  -> show how to debug stages in the flow that throws exceptions -> show a couple of FlowOps methods to simulate various scenarios (without having a connected backend)
+    (point out similarities with Scala collections):
+    - filter
+    - map
+    - mapConcat (flatMap)
+    - mapAsync
+    - takeWhile
+    - dropWhile
+    - throttle
+    - batch
+    - buffer

 3. Implement clients (drones)
   -> connect to backend (hello, I am alive and kicking)